Was Judas Predestined to Betray Jesus?

-(By the way, Judas’ bargain for 30 pieces of silver was foretold in Zechariah 11:12-13 and fulfilled in Matthew 26:14-16.)
+By the way, Judas’ bargain for 30 pieces of silver was foretold in Zechariah 11:12-13 and fulfilled in Matthew 26:14-16.

-Now we come to the Free Will part.
-Once Judas had completed his ungodly mission he was free to make things right with Jesus.
+Now we come to the free will part.
+Once Judas had completed his ungodly mission, he was free to make things right with Jesus.
 Jesus died for Judas, too.

 There are two differing Biblical accounts of the death of Judas.

-Acts 1:18: “With the payment he received for his wickedness, Judas bought a field; there he fell headlong, his body burst open and all his intestines spilled out.”
+With the payment he received for his wickedness, Judas bought a field; there he fell headlong, his body burst open and all his intestines spilled out.”
+(Acts 1:18)

-Matthew 27:5: “So Judas threw the money into the temple and left.
+So Judas threw the money into the temple and left.
 Then he went away and hanged himself.
+(Matthew 27:5)